buddhist-uni/buddhist-uni.github.io/_tags/buddhism.md

 ---
 title: Buddhism
+parents: [religion]
 ---

-The {% include tag-link.html text="religion" tag="religion" %} founded by the {% include tag-link.html text="Buddha" tag="buddha" %} in approximately the 5th century BCE in the Ganges River Valley.
+The religion founded by the {% include tag-link.html text="Buddha" tag="buddha" %} in approximately the 5th century BCE in {% include tag-link.html text="the Ganges River Valley." tag="setting" %}